 Based on the guidance provided in the aforementioned sources, SWCA will conduct detailed background research using the sources available at the Lombard Historical Society, Lombard Historic Preservation Commission, the Lombard Park District, and the Lombard Garden Club, online sources, the Jens Jensen Legacy Project, and other relevant sources (i.e., the Cultural Landscape Foundation, Chicago Park District, etc.).
+SWCA understands that there is an extensive collection of relevant research materials available at the Lombard Historical Society.
+SWCA will coordinate the background research with staff at the Lombard Historical Museum, which is where these collections are housed.
+In addition, SWCA will work closely with staff from the Lombard Historical Society to identify areas where historical society staff will be able to assist with research objectives.
 Building on this research, SWCA will conduct fieldwork in the park, recording specific features with a handheld GPS capable of sub-meter accuracy.
 The GPS data will then be processed and transformed into a site map.
 The site map will be used to compare Jens Jensen's 1929 planting blueprints and his 1930 final plan with the current park to determine whether the park retains Jensen's original design.
-The background research and the site plan and photographs will be synthesized in a narrative description of historic features and function of the park, an analysis of the park's design and characteristics, and an evaluation of the Lilacia Park's significance and integrity in relation to Criterion C. The result will be a completed application for listing Lilacia Park in the NRHP.

-TASK 2: CONSULTATION

-Following the completion of the NRHP application form, SWCA will work with project stakeholders to ensure that the review and ultimate approval of the nomination for Lilacia Park is a smooth process.
+The background research and the site plan and photographs will be synthesized in a narrative description of historic features and function of the park, an analysis of the park's design and characteristics, and an evaluation of the Lilacia Park's significance and integrity in relation to Criterion A and Criterion C. Where possible, SWCA will engage with the Lombard Historical Society staff to assist with preparation of the nomination form.
+The result will be a completed application for listing Lilacia Park in the NRHP.
+TASK 2: CONSULTATION Following the completion of the NRHP application form, SWCA will work with project stakeholders to ensure that the review and ultimate approval of the nomination for Lilacia Park is a smooth process.
 This task will primarily include a presentation at the IHSAC meeting that discusses the significance and integrity of Lilacia Park, along with one public meeting at the Lombard Historic Preservation Commission meeting one month before the IHSAC meeting.

-Assumptions

-In preparing the scope and cost estimate for this project, SWCA assumes the following:

-- Lilacia Park is eligible for listing in the NRHP under Criterion C.

-- One round of review will be required to address comments on the draft nomination.
+Assumptions In preparing the scope and cost estimate for this project, SWCA assumes the following: - Lilacia Park is eligible for listing in the NRHP under Criterion A and Criterion C. - One round of review will be required to address comments on the draft nomination.
 SCHEDULE

 Table 1.
-SWCA's Estimated Timeline
+SWCA's Estimated Timeline (Timeline is just an estimate based on the Re-Bid of the proposed work.
+SWCA anticipates that the proposed 2019 schedule in the RFP can still be met.)

 TASK ESTIMATED TIMELINE

-Task 1: Completion of the National Register Application Form September 21 - November 22, 2018
+Task 1: Completion of the National Register Application Form October 15 - December 15, 2018

 Task 2: Consultation Dependent on Lombard Historical Commission and IHSAC Meeting Schedule

 COST

 Table 2.
 SWCA's Estimated Cost

 TASK ESTIMATED COST

-Task 1: Completion of the National Register Application Form \$11,200
+Task 1: Completion of the National Register Application Form \$9,450

 Task 2: Consultation \$2,450

-Total Cost: \$13,650
+Total Cost: \$11,900